 3 minute read

-I think the trend of walled-garden environments with app stores, the app-centric model of interaction, the fact that you are renting music streams rather than owning CD’s/audio files and all the increasingly locked-down features of modern devices are evil, and it’s one that it seem to be growing: with data being managed by and hidden behind apps and big companies, touted as a feature of convenience, the users of these new consumption-oriented devices are being distanced from direct control of their data, even hiding the fact that the data, music or application is consist of multiple files, therefore in theory could be shared between devices, re-encoded and modified for personal needs.
-But the app does not allow it.
-It tries to lock you down: you can only view the movie on your X branded phone, or an X branded TV device, or an X branded tablet.
-You can not transcode it to something else, for your own needs, you can not separate the audio from the movie and set it as a ringtone.
-However, you can buy the right to play a ringtone from a limited set of choices.
+I believe the trend toward walled-garden environments with app stores, the app-centric interaction model, and the shift from owning music (CDs or audio files) to renting streaming subscriptions is deeply problematic.
+These increasingly locked-down features of modern devices represent a disturbing pattern that continues to grow.
+With data being managed by and hidden behind apps and big companies—touted as a “convenience” feature—users of these consumption-oriented devices are being distanced from direct control of their own data.
+The systems even hide the fact that their data, music, or applications consist of multiple files that could, in theory, be shared between devices, re-encoded, and modified for personal needs.
+But the app doesn’t allow it.
+It tries to lock you in: you can only watch the movie on your X-branded phone, X-branded TV device, or X-branded tablet.
+You cannot transcode it for your own needs, cannot separate the audio from the movie to create a ringtone.
+However, you can buy the right to use a ringtone—from a limited set of approved choices, of course.

-I can’t believe what happened with a dead simple thing like music these days.
-I have a huge mp3/ogg/flac library.
-Some of it are illegal, but those will not survive the next spring cleaning.
-So if I like the music, I buy it anyway.
-My collection is carefully sorted and labelled.
-Other “normal people” instead have a lot of confusion of what is compatible with what and a lot of tears when people waste money on something that’s incompatible.
-Say… a user without a PC who has a large iTunes in the Cloud library buying an Android phone.
-“Wait what do you mean I can’t listen to my music any more?”.
-From this point it’s not only a security issue, but what the big company saying is if you don’t buy my product, but you buy a product from somewhere else, you can’t enjoy your music any more.
-This is blackmailing, but legally supported and pushed.
-This makes their content completely useless and worth no money at all for those who can think a little.
+I can’t believe what’s happened to something as simple as music these days.
+I have a large MP3/OGG/FLAC library.
+Some files were acquired illegally, but those won’t survive my next spring cleaning—if I like the music, I buy it anyway.
+My collection is carefully sorted and labeled.
+Meanwhile, “normal people” face endless confusion about what’s compatible with what, and shed tears when they waste money on incompatible content.
+Consider a user without a PC who has built up a large iTunes library, then buys an Android phone.
+“Wait, what do you mean I can’t listen to my music anymore?”
+At this point, it’s not just a security issue—the big company is essentially saying: if you don’t buy our products, if you buy from someone else, you can’t enjoy your music anymore.
+This is blackmail, legally supported and actively pushed.
+It makes their content completely worthless to anyone who thinks critically about it.

-Apple can push updates silently to apple devices, without any question or even without notifying the user about it.
-Skype produces encrypted traffic even when you are not actively using Skype.
-It’s binary is disguised against decompiling, so nobody is (still) able to reproduce what it really does.
-Dropbox confirmedly opens and reads your documents.
-These are serious security problems.
+Apple can push updates silently to devices without asking permission or even notifying users.
+Skype produces encrypted traffic even when you’re not actively using it.
+Its binary is obfuscated against decompiling, so nobody has yet been able to determine what it really does.
+Dropbox has confirmed that it opens and reads your documents.
+These are serious security and privacy problems.

-But there’s a way out from this trap.
-Here’s my setup anybody can use easily, even without hardcore technical or computer skills:
+But there’s a way out of this trap.
+Here’s my setup that anyone can use, even without hardcore technical or computer skills:

-• Video calls and chat: use a SIP client, I recommend Linphone.
-SIP is more mature and secure than Skype and really peer to peer with hard encryption.
-So nobody, unauthorised will listen in to your call.
+• Video calls and chat: Use a SIP client—I recommend Linphone.
+SIP is more mature and secure than Skype, truly peer-to-peer with strong encryption, so no unauthorized parties will listen in on your calls.

-• Music: use FLAC, OGG or even MP3 file formats.
-These formats are not only compatible with all of your devices, but provides much better bitrate and quality than streamed music.
-There are tons of players available to play and sort your library.
+• Music: Use FLAC, OGG, or even MP3 file formats.
+These formats are compatible with all your devices and provide much better bitrate and quality than streamed music.
+There are tons of players available to manage and play your library.

 • Web search: DuckDuckGo

-• Always use a VPN or proxy to browse the web.
+• Browse privately: Always use a VPN or proxy to browse the web.
 I use Tor for everything.
-It's not only rendering the stupid UK site blockers useless, but encrypting and anonymising my traffic.
+It not only renders stupid UK site blockers useless but also encrypts and anonymizes my traffic.

-• Encrypt all of your hard drives especially if it's a laptop.
-But don't use closed source software to do it as surely there is a reason why they are hiding it from hackers.
-Bitdefender, for example will decrypt your data for court orders, they don't need your password.
-I use Linux's built-in dm-crypt and ZFS's encryption in FreeBSD.
-These encryption methods proved to be safe even against secret agencies.
+• Encrypt your drives: Encrypt all your hard drives, especially on laptops.
+But don't use closed-source software—there's surely a reason they're hiding the code from scrutiny.
+BitLocker, for example, will decrypt your data for court orders without needing your password.
+I use Linux's built-in dm-crypt and ZFS encryption in FreeBSD.
+These encryption methods have proven safe even against intelligence agencies.

-• Don't let your children use DRM only, big company locked devices more than 30 minutes a day.
-Well, if you want to grow hackers rather than stupid consumers.
-I don't have any of these devices at home, so my kids are safe :)
+• Teach critical thinking: Don't let your children use DRM-only, big-company-locked devices for more than 30 minutes a day—well, if you want to raise hackers rather than passive consumers.
+I don't have any of these devices at home, so my kids are safe. :)

 • QUESTION EVERYTHING!